 Heinrich Walter, the founder of this textbook (Breckle 2002a), expressed the connections between humans and the biosphere as follows:

-"The biosphere forms the natural world into which man is placed and which, thanks to his spiritual faculties, he is able to observe objectively - but through which he can also raise himself above it.
-On the one hand he is a child of this outer world, dependent on nature, on the other hand he is connected with the divine through his inner world.
+"The biosphere comprises the natural world into which man has been placed and which, thanks to his mentalcapacities (good sense and reasoning)-, he is able to regard objectively - thusraising himself above it.
+On the one hand, he is a child of this external, apparent world, and dependent upon nature, but on the other hand through the world within himself, has access to the divine.

-Only when he is conscious of these ties downward and upward can he develop into a harmonious, wise being who finds his perfection in the Divine with death.
-Man is called not only to use nature, but also to understand it in its ecological balance, to preserve it, and to preserve it to the best of his ability."
+Only an awareness of both sides of his nature enables man develop into a wise and harmonious being with the hope of divine fulfilment upon death.
+It is not the sole calling oif man to use nature to his own ends.
+He also bearsto the responsibility for maintaining the earth’s ecological balance, of tending and preserving it, to the best of his ability."

 Table 1 The different levels of complexity and examples of impacts